JohnBetaCode/CarND-P8-PID_Controller/README.md

 PID Controller

 Compilation:
-    1 - Your code should compile.:Code must compile without errors with cmake and make.
+    (OK) - 1 - Your code should compile.:Code must compile without errors with cmake and make.
 Given that we've made CMakeLists.txt as general as possible, it's recommend that you do not change it unless you can guarantee that your changes will still compile on any platform.

 Implementation:
     2 - The PID procedure follows what was taught in the lessons: It's encouraged to be creative, particularly around hyperparameter tuning/optimization.
 However, the base algorithm should follow what's presented in the lessons.